Fame Gurukul

-It is based on the Spanish Operación Triunfo and international Star Academy format of Endemol, better known in English under the UK title Fame Academy; in Indian terms, it was essentially a mixture of Indian Idol and Big Brother TV shows.
+It is based on the Spanish Operación Triunfo and international Star Academy format of Endemol, better known in English under the UK title Fame Academy.
 Fame Gurukul started out with 16 contestants living in a musical performance academy (Gurukul).
 Every week (normally) one contestant was voted out of the show, and so on until two remained in the end.

 Prizes

 The finalists received a Rs.1 crore music contract from Sony in addition to a Maruti Alto car each.